hhainguyen/hhainguyen.github.io/_posts/2018-04-30-namepatterns1.markdown

 The results are quite promising, even without any hyperparameter tuning.
 All models achieved score above 50% accuracy.
 If you are working on the name-based nationality classification problem then this 50% would be already good for top-1 accuracy, given that we have over 150 countries in the label set.
 Best *logloss* score is `xgboost` model, it means that the probability of correct answers in this model is higher than ones in other models.
 Both bagging-based models (Random Forest and ExtraTrees) yielded similar accuracy and F1-micro score of 60%.

 Time consumed for the models are significantly varied.
 XGboost took lots of time (about 2000s per `cross_val_score`) while Random Forest and Extra Trees tooks less than 50s per cross_val_score.
 However, this is a trade-off between performance and memory since with Random Forest and Extra Trees, given the number of features and the size of the dataset, increasing the number of trees (estimators) will lead to out-of-memory easily.
-So if there was a memory-rich machine, I would go with either RF or ExtraTrees.
-Also, my experience shows that with higher number of trees, ExtraTrees tends to train faster.
+So if there was a memory-rich machine, I would go with either RF or ExtraTrees; otherwise XGBoost is a safe bet.
+Also, my experience suggests that with big datasets, ExtraTrees tends to train faster.

 ## Summary